voxpupuli/voxpupuli.github.io/_posts/2017-01-11-migrating-to-puppet4.md

 * Do a modulesync with at least version 0.20.0 ([how to do it](https://github.com/voxpupuli/modulesync_config#how-to-use-it))
 * Check if the `.sync.yml` provides any [extra travis jobs](https://github.com/voxpupuli/puppet-jira/blob/master/.sync.yml#L4), they should use the [latest ruby version](https://github.com/voxpupuli/puppet-jira/blob/master/.sync.yml#L5) (2.4.0 right now) as the other jobs and run on the [trusty platform](https://github.com/voxpupuli/puppet-jira/blob/master/.sync.yml#L10)
 * The minimum required Puppet Version should not be 4.0.0 but [4.6.1](https://github.com/voxpupuli/community-triage/blob/master/modules/notes/2017-01-05.md#discussion)
+* data-in-modules was experimental before Puppet 4.9.1, so if you introduce data-in-modules please bump to 4.9.1
 * You may now merge any existing Pull Requests to the master branch that are not backwards compatible with Puppet 3
 * Do a major version bump + a release soon after the first Puppet 4 functionality is added